-Patrick Wilson, Rose Byrne, Ty Simpkins
+Patrick Wilson, Rose Byrne, Ty Simpkins DIRECTED BY

 It almost seems shocking that this decidedly non-gory, non-violent almost retro style horror flick would come from the minds of James Wan and Leigh Wannell, who together created Saw.